The children’s audiology service aims to diagnose and manage hearing loss for children in East Cheshire.

 It may be necessary to leave a message – someone will get back to you within 1 working day

-For existing patients hearing aid repair appointments are available at 16.00 Tuesdays and Thursdays.
+For existing patients hearing aid repair appointments are available on Tuesdays at 4pm and Thursdays at 3.45pm.
 Please contact us in advance.
-Batteries for hearing aids and cochlear implants can be collected from Macclesfield District General Hospital, Congleton War Memorial Hospital, Macclesfield Health Hub, Knutsford Community Hospital and Wilmslow Health Centre (opening times vary).
+Batteries for hearing aids and cochlear implants can be collected from Macclesfield District General Hospital, Macclesfield Health Hub, Congleton War Memorial Hospital, Knutsford Community Hospital, Wilmslow Health Centre, McIlvride Medical Centre Poynton (opening times vary).

 Verbal and BSL Interpreters are available.